anhaidgroup/active_matcher/doc/installation-guides/install-linux-single-machine.md

 “Python 3.12.x”

-where x is a number, you can go to Step 3C after completing Step 3A (you do not need to complete Step 3B).
+where x is a number, you can go to Step 3B (you do not need to complete Step 3A).

 If